ahmetcangunay/Traffic_Sign_Recognition_YOLO_v5/README.md

 # Traffic_Sign_Recognition_YOLO_v5

-The codes found here are used to recognize traffic signs.
+The codes found here are used to recognize traffic signs with using YOLO(ver.5).

 # Dataset of the Project